aidenchia-taiger/char-recognizer/README.md

 ![Example Document](https://github.com/aidenchia-taiger/char-recognizer/blob/master/figures/otp.png)
 This is a model that recognizes handwritten characters in a given document, such as the one above.
 The full pipeline is as follows:
 1. Accept document as input and applies some pre-processing & denoising (not done yet)
-2. Detects text in document & crops them out as sub-images
+2. Detects all texts in document & crops them out as sub-images
 3. Classifies all cropped out sub-images as either handwritten text, digital text, or just noise (not done yet)
 4. From a handwritten word image, segments into individual characters and crops them out individually as sub-sub-images
 5. Each handwritten character image is sent to handwritten recognition model for inference